Cannabis for Epilepsy: Benefits, Side Effects and Access in the UK

 The above applies to adults and children aged two or over, and only if their seizures are not well controlled after trying two or more epilepsy medicines.

-One thing to note is The National Institute for Health and Care Excellence (NICE), an organisation that make recommendations about what medicines doctors can prescribe on the NHS, say doctors should check the frequency of seizures every 6 months.
-If, Epidyolex is not reducing seizures, treatment should be stopped.
+One thing to note is The National Institute for Health and Care Excellence (NICE), an organisation that makes recommendations about what medicines doctors can prescribe on the NHS, say doctors should check the frequency of seizures every 6 months.
+If Epidyolex is not reducing seizures, treatment should be stopped.

 Using THC for epilepsy treatment isn’t as straight-forward.